-The Municipal District of Taber's successful application to the Municipal Community Generation Challenge, an initiative offered by Municipal Climate Change Action Centre (MCCAC) will result in receiving \$4,500,000 towards the joint project.
+The Municipal District of Taber's successful application to the Municipal Community Generation Challenge, an initiative offered by Municipal Climate Change Action Centre (MCCAC) will result in receiving \$4,500,000 towards the joint project that spans over 2020 and 2021.

-The MCCAC project will demonstrate how re-purposing legacy oil and gas infrastructure to community solar development can provide significant benefits to both energy industries, the environment and the economy.
+The MCCAC project will demonstrate how repurposing legacy oil and gas infrastructure to community solar development can provide significant benefits to both energy industries, the environment and the economy.

-We will utilize abandoned oilfield infrastructure in the M.D. of Taber as a foundation to build distributed solar PV arrays.
-Completion of this project will result in 2.0 MW of solar PV generation on abandoned oil and gas lease sites in the M.D. of Taber.
+We will utilize abandoned oilfield infrastructure in the MD of Taber as a foundation to build distributed solar PV arrays.
+Completion of this project will result in 2.0 MW of solar PV generation on abandoned oil and gas lease sites in the MD of Taber.